 Add some spice and throw some jalapenos or serrano peppers in.
 Optionally, a dash or two of cayenne would do just as fine.

 - Pair with a peanut butter sandwich.
-Don't look at me like that, I'm from Ohio.
+If you know you know...

 - Top with your favorite vegan cheese shreds.

-- Add sour cream and green onions.
+- Top with avocado slices, add sour cream or green onions.

 - Mix in some crunchy oyster crackers.